justinjm/google-cloud-scripts/bq_migration/mssql_to_bq_dvt.md

 ## Overview

+This file documents the steps to setup and run a workflow of validating data in the destination (BQ) against the original source (Cloud SQL - MSSQL Server)

 ## Setup

 * Setup environment - local (part 1 of 2)
   * download source code to cloud shell

 * Setup environment - GCP
   * enable APIS
   * create GCS bucket and grant permissions to default compute engine SA